 The Governance Committee should recommend committee assignments to the full Board.
 In making its recommendations, the Governance Committee should take into consideration the need for continuity, subject matter expertise and compliance with the Exchange Act and NYSE Manual.
-Committee assignments should be rotated periodically as and when the Governance Committee deems appropriate.
+The Governance Committee should also re-evaluate Committee assignments periodically as and when the Governance Committee deems appropriate taking into consideration the same factors the Committee reviews when recommending overall Board structure and director appointments pursuant to Section 1(e) of these Guidelines.
 The recommendations of the Governance Committee should be made within the following guidelines:

-- (i) all directors assigned to the Audit Committee must possess the requisite financial knowledge and accounting or related financial management experience to fulfill their duties and at least one member of the Audit Committee should be an "audit committee financial expert," as such term is defined or construed in the Exchange Act, the NYSE Manual and other laws and regulations applicable to the Company and the Audit Committee; - (ii) no director shall be appointed to serve on the Audit Committee if the director also serves on the audit committee of two or more other public companies unless the Board has determined that such simultaneous service would not impair the ability of such director to serve on the Company's Audit Committee;

-- (iii) all directors assigned to the Audit Committee, the Compensation Committee and the Governance Committee must be "independent," as such term is applicably defined or construed from time to time in the Exchange Act, the NYSE Manual and other laws and regulations applicable to the Company, and as may be defined from time to time by these Governance Guidelines; - (iv) no director may be appointed to the Compensation Committee if the director receives any compensation from a person or entity or maintains a relationship with the Company or management, in either case, that may impair their ability to make independent judgments about the Company's compensation policies; at least a majority of all directors assigned to the Audit Committee must be "independent," as such term is applicably defined from time to time in the Bylaws; - (v) at least one director assigned to the Compensation Committee, the Governance Committee and any committee other than the Audit Committee must be "independent," as such term is applicably defined from time to time in the Bylaws; and - (vi) no director should serve as chairperson of more than one committee at any given time unless the Governance Committee has determined that such service would not impair the director's ability to effectively serve as chairperson of both committees.
+- (i) all directors assigned to the Audit Committee must possess the requisite financial knowledge and accounting or related financial management experience to fulfill their duties and at least one member of the Audit Committee should be an "audit committee financial expert," as such term is defined or construed in the Exchange Act, the NYSE Manual and other laws and regulations applicable to the Company and the Audit Committee; - (ii) no director shall be appointed to serve on the Audit Committee if the director also serves on the audit committee of two or more other public companies unless the Board has determined that such simultaneous service would not impair the ability of such director to serve on the Company's Audit Committee; - (iii) all directors assigned to the Audit Committee, the Compensation Committee and the Governance Committee must be "independent," as such term is applicably defined or construed from time to time in the Exchange Act, the NYSE Manual and other laws and regulations applicable to the Company, and as may be defined from time to time by these Governance Guidelines; - (iv) no director may be appointed to the Compensation Committee if the director receives any compensation from a person or entity or maintains a relationship with the Company or management, in either case, that may impair their ability to make independent judgments about the Company's compensation policies; at least a majority of all directors assigned to the Audit Committee must be "independent," as such term is applicably defined from time to time in the Bylaws; - (v) at least one director assigned to the Compensation Committee, the Governance Committee and any committee other than the Audit Committee must be "independent," as such term is applicably defined from time to time in the Bylaws; and - (vi) no director should serve as chairperson of more than one committee at any given time unless the Governance Committee has determined that such service would not impair the director's ability to effectively serve as chairperson of both committees.